Why is this medication prescribed?

 What should I know about storage and disposal of this medication?

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
 Store alprostadil vials and cartridges at room temperature and away from excess heat and moisture (not in the bathroom).
 Read the manufacturer's instructions for information about how long alprostadil solution may be stored after mixing and where it should be kept.
 Alprostadil pellets should be stored in the original package in the refrigerator, but may be kept at room temperature for up to 14 days before use.
 Do not expose the medication to high temperatures or place it in direct sunlight since this will make it ineffective.
-Throw away any medication that is outdated or no longer needed.
-Talk to your pharmacist about the proper disposal of your medication.

 It is important to keep all medication out of sight and reach of children as many containers (such as weekly pill minders and those for eye drops, creams, patches, and inhalers) are not child-resistant and young children can open them easily.
 To protect young children from poisoning, always lock safety caps and immediately place the medication in a safe location – one that is up and away and out of their sight and reach. http://www.upandaway.org